 That evening I caught the overnight train back from Fort William all the way to London.
 I had a second class cabin ticket which meant that I was allowed in the viewing car, where I sat with a whiskey and cup of tea and watched the amazing scenery unfold.
 Suitably merry I then returned to my cabin, drifted off to sleep and woke up at Euston.

 So, should you do it?

-Overall, I would really recommend the West Highland Way, especially for people looking for their first multi-day hiking trip or going solo.
+Overall, I would really recommend the West Highland Way, especially to people looking for their first multi-day hiking trip or going solo.
 It’s very sociable, easy to plan and travel to, and there is some really beautiful scenery.
 There are also some really great eating and drinking opportunities – my cous cous barely got a look in!

-The trail is really busy, so if you do want peace and solitude, this probably isn’t the one for you.
+The trail is really busy, so if you do want peace and solitude, this isn’t the one for you.
 I think the popularity of the trail also contributes somewhat to the rather poor quality campsites and accommodation in some places – if people still come why bother making it any better?